intel/llvm/sycl/doc/design/VirtualFunctions.md

 ```

 This example should work regardless of whether target device supports 'fp64'
 aspect or not.
-To achieve that, virtual member functions are outlined into
-separate device images which are linked at runtime depending on whether they are
-compatible with a target device.
+Implementation differs for JIT and AOT flows.

+##### JIT flow

 Regardless of device code split mode selected by a user, functions marked with
-`indirectly_callable` property should be outlined into a separate device images
+`indirectly_callable` property should be outlined into separate device images
-by `sycl-post-link` tool based on the property argument, i.e. all functions
+by `sycl-post-link` tool based on the argument of the `indirectly_callable`
-from the same set should be bundled into a dedicated device image.
+property, i.e. all functions from the same set should be bundled into a
+dedicated device image.

+**TODO**: as an optimization, we can consider preserving virtual functions from
+sets that do not use any optional kernel features.

 Virtual functions in the original device image should be turned into
 declarations instead of definitions.